Introduction, Los Molcajetes

 Truth be told I like the word molcajetes, so when it came time to refresh the website, I changed the name from Coyote's Kitchen, to Los Molcajetes.
 Simple as that.

-This site started out as a place where I kept my recipes.
-Easy to get to, but not much on design or looks.
+This started out as a place where I simply kept my recipes.
+Easy to get to, but not much on design or looks; I had all the recipes stored as simple text files.
 Then I had the idea of putting my mom's recipes up here.
 I remember mom had a metal box filled with recipe cards, magazine clippings, and folded pieces of paper, all neatly categorized.
 So I threw a lot of time into design and revamping - "OMG!
 I'll install and design a Drupal website and put mom's recipes up!
 It will be a family heirloom and people will love it!"

 I grew up on my dad's turkey ranch in the Antelope Valley on the Mojave Desert, north of Los Angeles.
 Mom was a great cook, and from early on I took an interest in cooking.
 She taught me a lot, not just about cooking, but shopping for and preparing food as well, but I think watching her cook turkeys for family gatherings was what really piqued my interest in cooking.

 I got into watching the Frugal Gourmet on PBS in the early 1980's and watched the show regularly until 1995 or so.
 I still use a few of his recipes, and they make their appearance here with my changes and additions.
 Later on, during my first marriage, was when I really began to cook.
 Through trial and error, I would produce meals that either sang or fell flat.
 There were very few in-betweens, and initially more of the latter than the former.